KalinLai-void/GGJ2024-Let-Me-Laugh/README.md

 ## About this Repository
 > commit history is too big, so arranging files and force re-push a new repository.<br>
-> so only have 1 commit (I don't want to recover it..sorry)
+> so only have a few commits (I don't want to recover it..sorry)